 If you have been accused of breaking and entering, then this can lead to misdemeanor or felony charges, which in turn can result in penalties such as incarceration, fines, probation, and challenges in advancing your education or career.
 You should always take breaking and entering charges, whether misdemeanor or felony, seriously and vigorously defend yourself in court.
-When you have been charged with a breaking and entering offense, the most important thing you can for yourself is call an experienced criminal defense lawyer to immediately mount a defense.
+When you have been charged with a breaking and entering offense in Charlotte, the most important thing you can for yourself is call an experienced criminal defense attorney to immediately mount a defense.

 At Randall & Stump, PLLC, we are here to uphold your constitutional rights as you face theft charges within the criminal justice system.
 We have more than 25 years of combined legal experience, and we want to put our knowledge, experience, and skills to use for you.
 We will gather as much evidence as we can and use it to develop the strongest defense possible, on your behalf.

 To schedule a free and confidential case consultation, contact Randall & Stump, PLLC at , or reach out via our online form.